Morse-Smale complexes on convex polyhedra: Introduction

-In this paper we present the mathematical background to describe these complexes leading, in a natural way, to an algorithm to perform the above task, i.e. to identify Morse-Smale complexes on the surfaces of polyhedra equipped with the radial distance function.
-We remark that a Morse-Smale complex on a surface is naturally associated to the topological graph whose vertices and edges are those of the complex.
-This graph, called Morse-Smale graph, often appears in applications \cite{holmes}, and by the above correspondence, information on one provides equivalent information on the other one.
+In this paper we present the mathematical background to describe these complexes leading, in a natural way, to an algorithm to perform the above task, i.e. to identify Morse\==Smale complexes on the surfaces of polyhedra equipped with the radial distance function.
+We remark that a Morse\==Smale complex on a surface is naturally associated to the topological graph whose vertices and edges are those of the complex.
+This graph, called Morse\==Smale graph, often appears in applications \cite{holmes}, and by the above correspondence, information on one provides equivalent information on the other one.

 The structure of the paper is as follows.
-In Section~\ref{sec:smooth} we give a brief summary of the elementary properties of Morse-Smale complexes defined by a smooth convex body in $\Re^3$.
-The next two sections deal with the main goal of the paper: by investigating the properties of the radial distance function defined on a polyhedral surface, we build up a theory leading to the definition of a Morse-Smale complex and the related Morse-Smale graph on the surface (cf. Definitions \ref{defn:MorseSmale} and \ref{defn:MSgraph}).
+In Section~\ref{sec:smooth} we give a brief summary of the elementary properties of Morse\==Smale complexes defined by a smooth convex body in $\Re^3$.
+The next two sections deal with the main goal of the paper: by investigating the properties of the radial distance function defined on a polyhedral surface, we build up a theory leading to the definition of a Morse\==Smale complex and the related Morse\==Smale graph on the surface (cf. Definitions~\ref{defn:MorseSmale} and \ref{defn:MSgraph}).
 These definitions may appear, at least at first glance, rather similar to their smooth counterparts (Definitions~\ref{defn:MS_smooth} and \ref{defn:smooth_graph}).
-Also, as we will see, Morse-Smale graphs on polyhedra and Morse-Smale graphs on smooth convex bodies share most, but not all of their combinatorial properties.
+Also, as we will see, Morse\==Smale graphs on polyhedra and Morse\==Smale graphs on smooth convex bodies share most, but not all of their combinatorial properties.
 Still, there also exist fundamental and significant differences between the smooth, the piecewise linear and the polyhedral problems, so each of these cases require different tools leading to these definitions.
-We present our mathematical results in two sections: in particular, in Section~\ref{subsec:local}, we find an analogue of the gradient vector field on the polyhedron, and in Section~\ref{subsec:global} we define ascending integral curves generated by this vector field and explore their properties, yielding the notion of Morse-Smale complex on a polyhedral surface.
-Then in Section~\ref{sec:algorithm} we present an algorithm that computes the Morse-Smale complex generated by a generic convex polyhedron.
+We present our mathematical results in two sections: in particular, in Section~\ref{subsec:local}, we find an analogue of the gradient vector field on the polyhedron, and in Section~\ref{subsec:global} we define ascending integral curves generated by this vector field and explore their properties, yielding the notion of Morse\==Smale complex on a polyhedral surface.
+Then in Section~\ref{sec:algorithm} we present an algorithm that computes the Morse\==Smale complex generated by a generic convex polyhedron.
 Finally, in Section~\ref{sec:remarks} we collect our additional remarks and open questions.

 In the paper we denote by $\Re^3$ the $3$-dimensional Euclidean space.
 We regard this space as a $3$-dimensional real vector space equipped with the usual Euclidean norm, denoted by $| \cdot |$ or $N(\cdot)$.
 We denote the origin of this space by $o$, and the unit sphere centered at $o$ by $\Sph^2 = \{ x \in \Re^3 : |x| = 1 \}$.
 We use the notation $\inter (\cdot)$ and $\partial$ to the interior and the boundary of a set, respectively, and for points $x,y \in \Re^3$, we denote the closed segment with endpoints $x,y$ by $[x,y]$.
 Let $K$ be a convex body (i.e. a compact, convex set with nonempty interior) in $\Re^3$, containing $o$ in its interior.
 The \emph{radial function $\rho_K : \Sph^2 \to (0,\infty)$} of $K$ (cf. \cite{schneider}) is defined by